rokucommunity/roku-deploy/README.md

     /**
      * a glob pattern string or file path, or an array of glob pattern strings and/or file paths.
      * These can be relative paths or absolute paths.
-     * All non-absolute paths are processed as relative to the rootDir */
+     * All non-absolute paths are resolved relative to the rootDir */
     src: Array<string|string[]>;
     /**